 I recently went to Hollywood Studios with my die-hard Disney friend, Lynne.
 I have been living in Florida long enough now to justify buying my first Disney Annual Pass for the occasion, which I guess makes me a local.
-It has been about twelve years since I have visited this Disney park, which was previously called MGM Studios.
+It has been about twelve years since I have visited this Disney themepark, which was previously called MGM Studios.

 We arrived at the park around 9 AM and were still able to score a convenient parking spot.
 Hollywood Studios is a relatively small theme park and very manageable; maybe one that can be shared with another park for part of the day if you have a park-hopper pass.
 Although the iconic Sorcerer Mickey hat is generally on display at the entrance, it is currently being disassembled and being replaced with something else top secret.
 Cannot wait to see what that will be!

-The first thing we did was head straight for the “Voyage of the Little Mermaid”, a 15 minute stage show featuring some amazing puppeteers and special effects.
+The first thing we did was to head straight for the “Voyage of the Little Mermaid”, a 15 minute stage show featuring amazing puppeteers and special effects.
 The show was incredibly colorful and imaginative.
-Ariel is portrayed by a girl who does a very convincing job making you feel as if she is truly under the sea with all all of her aquatic friends.
+Ariel is portrayed by a girl who does a very convincing job making you feel as if she is truly under the sea with all of her aquatic friends.
 If you are a Little Mermaid fan you are sure to be singing along.

 An attraction I really enjoyed was “Walt Disney: One Man’s Dream”, a museum dedicated to Walt’s vision and collection of artifacts, featuring some of his earliest sketches.
 Two of my favorite things within this exhibit were the model of Main Street USA from Disneyland Resort and the original Audio-Animatronics Abraham Lincoln figure from the 1964 New York World’s Fair.
 The museum also features a 15 minute film of Walt telling his story and sharing sweet and personal home movies.